Brussels, Belgium

 When we asked people what advice they would give someone preparing to move to Brussels, they said:

 "Before retiring in Brussels, expats should research the cost of living and the availability of healthcare services.
 It is also important to familiarize oneself with the local language, as many people in Brussels speak French or Dutch.
 Additionally, expats should consider the tax implications of retiring in Brussels, as Belgium has a progressive tax system.
-Finally, expats should research the different neighborhoods in Brussels to find the one that best suits their needs," commented one expat who made the move to Brussels.
+Finally, expats should research the different neighborhoods in Brussels to find the one that best suits their needs," explained one expat living in Brussels, Belgium.

 Get Quote